halhope/minimal-media-player/Windows/readme.md

 ## Movable button for Windows

-The Beaver Receiver application adds a simple on/off button to the screen, which starts or stops an audio stream.
+The Beaver Receiver application adds a configurable on/off button, which  starts or stops an audio stream.

 The audio source is configurable from the button's context menu, with [Groove Salad](https://somafm.com/groovesalad/) used by default.